 College Ave Basics

 This loan feature is a point of emphasis on their website, but we see it as a bad option for most borrowers.
-By making interest only payments for two years you will be providing a huge profit to College Ave while not touching your principal balance.
-If your debt to income ratio is good enough to get approved for the loan, it means you can probably afford to pay more than an interest-only payment.
+By making interest-only payments for two years, you will be providing a huge profit to College Ave while not touching your principal balance.
+If your debt-to-income ratio is good enough to get approved for the loan, it means you can probably afford to pay more than an interest-only payment.

 The Red Flags

 One bit of information that does not draw a lot of attention on the College Ave website is the connection to Navient/Sallie Mae.
 College Ave was started by former Sallie Mae executives, and some of their loans are serviced by Navient.
 For many borrowers, one of the perks of student loan refinancing or consolidation is getting away from Sallie Mae/Navient, but College Ave may put you right back where you started.
+Starting in January of 2018 CollegeAve student loans will be exclusively serviced by Nationwide Bank.
+CollegeAve borrowers who refinanced before 2018 will still have Navient servicing their loans.

-Finally, as with all private student loan consolidation and refinancing companies, College Ave will consolidate your federal loans into a private loan.
-The advantage to this move is that it lowers your interest rates and can lower payments, but it comes with a lot of risk.
-By getting rid of your federal loans, you are giving up perks like Income Based Repayment, and certain student loan forgiveness programs.
+By getting rid of your federal loans, you are giving up perks like Income-Driven Repayment, and certain student loan forgiveness programs.
 Before making this step, make sure private student loan refinacing is a good idea for you.
 However, if you only plan on refinancing private loans, this is not a concern.

-College Ave falls a little short of the best student loan consolidation companies, but if you are a smart shopper out to get the best rate, it is a company worth investigating to see what rate you qualify for.
+College Ave falls a little short of the best student loan refinance companies, but if you are a smart shopper out to get the best rate, it is a company worth investigating to see what rate you qualify for.